NEW STUDENT ORIENTATION

 CHRISTMAS AT THE VALLEY

 Student Government sponsors a semi-formal dinner dance for the entire College community prior to winter break.
-The dance is held in the ballroom of a nearby hotel.
-It's a night of food, music, and fun.
+The dance is held in an off-campus venue and is a night of food, music, and fun.

 During the academic year, the College hosts special academic events that bring music, theater, dance, and major speakers to campus.
 Students can attend free of charge.